My UX/UI Design Process

 JLR SOTA

-The purpose of this video is the same as the previous one.
 The number of new components in this featured made it especially important that the prototype captured their behavior in as realistic manner as possible.

 Phase 4: